Synchronizing Times for $k$-sets in Automata: Abstract

 \section{Abstract}

-An automaton is synchronizing if there is a word that maps all states onto the same state. \cernys conjecture on the length of the shortest such word is probably the most famous open problem in automata theory.
-We consider the closely related question of determining the minimum length of a word that maps $k$ states onto a single state.
+An automaton is synchronizing if there is a word whose action maps all states onto the same state. \cernys conjecture on the length of the shortest such words is one of the most famous open problems in automata theory.
+We consider the closely related question of determining the minimum length of a word that maps some $k$ states onto a single state.

-For synchronizing automata, we improve the upper bound on the minimum length of a word that sends some triple to a a single state from $0.5n^2$ to $\approx 0.19n^2$.
-We further extend this to an improved bound on the length of such a word for $4$ states and $5$ states.
+For synchronizing automata, we find a simple argument for general $k$ almost halving the upper bound on the minimum length of a word sending $k$ states to a single state.
+We further improve the upper bound on the minimum length of a word sending $4$ states to a singleton from $0.5n^2$ to $\approx 0.459n^2$, and the minimum length sending $5$ states to a singleton from $n^2$ to $\approx 0.798n^2$.
+In contrast to previous work on triples, our methods are combinatorial.
+Indeed, we exhibit a fundamental obstacle which suggests that the previously used linear algebraic approach cannot extend to sets of more than 3 states.

-In the case of non-synchronizing automata, we give an example to show that the minimum length of a word that sends $k$ states to a single state can be as large as $\Theta\left(n^{k-1}\right)$.
+In the case of non-synchronizing automata, we give an example to show that the minimum length of a word that sends some $k$ states to a single state can be as large as $\Theta\left(n^{k-1}\right)$.